-Albufeira, a former fishing village in the southern Algarve, is a major tourist destination.
+A former fishing village in the southern Algarve, Albufeira is now a major tourist destination.

-It is a lively and popular resort town with stunning beaches, a beautiful climate, and scores of restaurants and bars, and is renowned for its buzzing nightlife.
+It is a lively and popular resort town with stunning beaches, a beautiful climate, and scores of restaurants and bars – renowned for its buzzing nightlife.

-This popular tourist resort is situated 40 km west of Faro Airport.
-Travel by car on the toll road takes approximately 36 minutes.
+This popular tourist resort is situated 40 kilometres west of Faro Airport.
+Travelling by car on the toll road takes approximately 36 minutes.

-When staying in Albufeira it’s not actually necessary to hire a car.
+When staying in Albufeira it is not actually necessary to hire a car.

-Parking can be difficult during the summer months and there’s the convenience of a tourist train that runs between Areias de São João and the old town.
+Parking can be difficult during the summer months and there is the convenience of a tourist train that runs between Areias de São João and the Old Town.

-There’s also the excellent local mini-bus network – Giro.
+There is also the excellent local mini-bus network Giro.

-There are many bars in the old town, which stay open until late.
+There are numerous bars in the Old Town, staying open until late.

 Meandering streets are lined with whitewashed houses and many alleys have pavements laid in pretty patterns.

-Below the old town, on Rua 5 de Outubro, there’s a foot tunnel through the rock that takes you out to the beach.
+Below the Old Town, on Rua 5 de Outubro, is a foot tunnel through the rock that takes you out to the beach.

 This part of Albufeira is full of historic and notable buildings.

-The city’s castle, along with most of the town was destroyed in the infamous 1755 earthquake.
+The city’s castle, together with most of the town, was destroyed in the infamous 1755 earthquake.

-Igreja de Santa Ana (the church of St. Anne) is a must-see for any visitors to Albufeira.
-The 18th century church is the most visited historical sight in the city.
-It is situated near to the Bell Tower on Rua Miguel Bombarda.
+Igreja de Santa Ana (the Church of St. Anne) is a must-see for any visitors to Albufeira.
+Situated near the bell tower on Rua Miguel Bombarda, the 18th century church is the most visited historical sight in the city.

-Visitors to Albufeira are spoilt for choice when it comes to eating out.
+Visitors to Albufeira have a superb choice when it comes to eating out.

-Albufeira is the ideal place to try traditional Portuguese cuisine, but there are many other cuisine styles available.
+Albufeira is the ideal place to try traditional Portuguese cuisine, but there are many other culinary styles available.

 Cataplana, the Portuguese seafood and rice stew, is a must to try here.

-On the western outskirts of town, you’ll find Albufeira marina.
-With its bright candy-coloured apartments, you can’t really miss it.
+On the western outskirts of town, you will find Albufeira marina.
+In fact, with its bright candy-coloured apartments, you can’t really miss it!

-It’s a great place to while away an afternoon people watching from one of the many cafés and bars overlooking the marina’s walkway.
+This is a great place to spend a languid afternoon people-watching from one of the many cafés and bars overlooking the marina’s walkway.

-Take a stroll along the walkway and admire the boats in the marina and check out the interesting dolphin statues along the way.
+Take a stroll along the walkway, admire the boats in the marina and check out the interesting dolphin statues along the way.

-The marina is also the starting point for popular boat trips, fishing trips and diving excursions.
+The marina is also the starting point for popular boat journeys, fishing trips and diving excursions.

-Albufeira’s Areias de São João area is the hub for the party crowd.
-Home to “the strip” or Avenida Dr Francisco Sà Carneiro, this is the loud and bustling part of Albufiera where you will find a plethora of bars and nightclubs and everyone in the party spirit.
+Albufeira’s Areias de São João area is a hub for the party crowd.
+Home to “the strip”, or Avenida Dr Francisco Sà Carneiro, this is the loud and bustling part of Albufiera where you will find a plethora of bars and nightclubs – and everyone in a festive mood.

-If neon lights and late-night partying aren’t for you, it is better to stay nearer to the old town.
+If neon lights and late-night partying aren’t for you, it’s better to stay nearer the Old Town.

-The Albufeira coastline stretches along 30km of the Algarve.
+The Albufeira coastline stretches along 30 kilometres of the Algarve.

 The two main beaches in Albufeira are Praia dos Pescadores (Fisherman’s beach), which is probably the best known, and the adjoining Praia do Túnel (Albufeira beach).